eanders-ms/makekodu/README.md

 - [ ] Networked multiplayer using pxt-socket.
 Matchmaking through host site.
 - [ ] World settings: Background color.
 Behavior on glass wall collide (destroy? bounce?)
 - [ ] Brain editor: Don't show when or do insertion point if there are no valid tiles to add.
+- [ ] Tile compat: Only make "it" modifier available if WHEN side produces character-sensory output.

 ### TODO (Language - not prioritized)